tkomarlu/ReceiptTrack/README.md

 ![](ReadMeImages/ConfusionPlot.png)

-Our confusion plot verifies that our model classified the test set data with very high accuracy.
+Our confusion plot verified that our LinearSVC model had a very high accuracy when generating predictions on our test data.

 #### F1 Score